 3) Define roles and responsibilities

-The formalisation of roles and responsibilities for all employees helps all those involved to understand their responsibilities- not just in day-to-day operations, but also with regards to their responsibilities around the Data Protection Act 2018.
+The formalisation of roles and responsibilities for all employees helps all those involved to understand their responsibilities - not just in day-to-day operations, but also their responsibilities around the Data Protection Act 2018.
 Not only does this act as a way to mitigate the risks of social media, but it also helps ensure that the organisation can take advantage of the cost-savings of social media that can be achieved as a result of embracing this digital channel.

 4) Implement a strong social media policy